Polyfluoroalkyl Substances or PFAS

 - Reduced ability of the body’s immune system to fight infections

-What would the proposed rule require public water utilities to do?
+What does EPA’s new finalized rule require public water utilities to do?

 - Notify the public of any PFAS levels found in testing